 The Affordable Care Act (ACA), what is sometimes called Obamacare, is designed to make guaranteed issue health insurance plans available to everyone.
 These plans cover preexisting conditions along with a list of essential health benefits that don't change from plan to plan.

 The ACA has established a yearly Open Enrollment period for individual health insurance.
-In most cases, you must enroll in an ACA compliant health plan within that period to avoid a penalty.
+In most cases, if you want ACA coverage, you must enroll in an ACA-compliant medical plan within that period.
 However, if you experience a qualifying event outside of that Open Enrollment window, you may be able to enroll during a Special Enrollment period.

 Open Enrollment runs November 1, 2019 – December 15, 2019.

 Many who apply for health insurance coverage on the marketplace qualify for premium tax credits that can help lower the costs of getting coverage.
 The amount you may receive is based on the size of your family and your annual income.
 You can learn more about tax credits and other ways you might save at Healthcare.gov.

 When the ACA was first implemented, you could be subject to a federal tax penalty if you weren't covered by a health plan that met or exceeded the ACA’s minimum essential coverage requirements.
 The federal tax penalty no longer applies as of January 1, 2019.
 However, state penalties may still apply in some states.
 Check with a tax advisor in your state for more information.